Camera Controller Driver

 - Parameters:

-handle -- [in] ESP CAM controller handle
+handle -- [in] ESP CAM controller handle.

 - Returns:

-ESP_ERR_INVALID_ARG: NULL ptr
+ESP_ERR_INVALID_ARG: NULL pointer.

-ESP_ERR_INVALID_STATE: Invalid driver state
+ESP_ERR_INVALID_STATE: Invalid driver state.

 -